 - Joe Gardner (with the Cubs) and Joseph Colon are the only players signed from the Indians 2009 draft that haven’t made it to AAA, but are still in MLB affiliated baseball.

 - Alex White (-0.3 career WAR) was the 15th overall pick in the draft.
-The next 15 player drafted average of 2.39 career WAR, most of which came from Mike Trout, who was drafted 25th.
+The next 15 players drafted averaged a 2.39 career WAR, most of which came from Mike Trout, who was drafted 25th.

 - The Indians haven’t have a player drafted between the second and ninth round in 2009 reach to Majors to this point, but 43 other players taken between those two picks have reached the Major Leagues.
 Some players included are Paul Goldschmidt, Brian Dozier, Dallas Kuechel and Brandon Belt.